Red Jordan Arobateau: Themes

 The Lesbian Review of Books, 1996.

 Arobateau often depicted his experiences and those of people in his life through autofiction, and his prose focused on themes of butch and femme lesbians, transgender people, transsexuality and sex work.
 Arobateau wrote about "sexual activities of a human being in any given day to the same extent [he described] their other aspects", hence a significant portion of his writings explored sexuality and sexual activities of their characters.

 Arobateau's stories were set on the streets, in ghettos and poverty.
-They portrayed realities of those lives, which differed from works of other black women writers of the time who generally wrote idealistic fiction and academic non-fiction.
+They portrayed realities of those lives, which differed from works of other black lesbian writers of the time who generally wrote idealistic fiction and academic non-fiction.
 Arobateau largely wrote his characters to communicate with themselves, and he frequently switched between first- and third-person narrators; the third-person narrator—represented in the text by sentimental and sympathetic positions—was sometimes himself, and it advocated for a rise in emotional intensity, such as through behavior known to be risky.
 In his works, drug use was used as a means to cope as well as a device to amplify various sensations and perceptions.

 Based on Arobateau's personal experiences, struggles of a mixed-racial identity often formed the basis of his various fictional stories.
 Arobateau's content reflected the social isolation he endured because of growing up "poor, black, and gay", and how he developed maladaptive coping mechanisms as a result.
 His characters challenged heteronormative constructs of the society, and his storylines portrayed the disfranchisement and social marginalization of non-heteronormative characters.
 Motifs of contemporary social justice topics such as black feminism, women's liberation movement and different LGBTQ+ movements would sometimes serve as backdrops for his plots.
 His works conveyed criticism of capitalism, opposition of Western embodiment and historical revisionism of transgender history that is more understanding of gender dysphoria; he used aesthetics to represent alternative forms of embodiment.